wrahool/wrahool.github.io/_posts/2023-2-1-sicss-singapore-2023.md

 I am super excited that SICSS is returning to Singapore in 2023 for its second edition!
 [SICSS](https://sicss.io/) (Summer Institutes in Computational Social Science) is a global initiative to bring together graduate students, postdocs and early career faculty members for intensive study and interdisciplinary research in computational social science.

-Graciously funded and hsoted by the Centre for Trusted Internet and Community, SICSS-Singapore is aimed at those who wish to explore the intersection of social science and data science.
+Graciously funded and hosted by the Centre for Trusted Internet and Community, SICSS-Singapore is aimed at those who wish to explore the intersection of social science and data science.
 For details visit the [SICSS-Singapore website](https://sicss.io/2023/singapore/).

 ![SICSS](/assets/images/sicss.png)